Skip to main content

 // Append ?reference_id= so the webhook tells you who completed it

-link: `${experiment.interview_link}?reference_id=${encodeURIComponent(user.id)}`,
+link: `${study.interview_link}?reference_id=${encodeURIComponent(user.id)}`,

 // Open in a new tab so the user stays in your product